-- To help determine a bite problem before planning dental work of the back teeth
+- To help determine a bite problem before planning dental work on the back teeth

-- To prevent wear of the teeth for a person who has a joint in good position, but still grinds out of “habit”
+- To prevent wear of the teeth for a person who has a joint in a good position but still grinds out of “habit”

-- by the way, sleep studies indicate that we produce typically 10 times more pressure on our teeth/jaws while sleeping than awake!
+- By the way, sleep studies indicate that we typically produce ten times more pressure on our teeth/jaws while sleeping than awake!

-Night-guards are prescribed most commonly for jaw joint issues (TMJ or TMD), tooth pain or wear, and to diagnose occlusal (bite) issues prior to restoring the chewing surfaces of back teeth.
-For all of these reasons, the term orthotic is especially appropriate here, and must meet very specific criteria.
+Nightguards are prescribed most commonly for jaw joint issues (TMJ or TMD), tooth pain or wear, and to diagnose occlusal (bite) problems before restoring the chewing surfaces of back teeth.
+For these reasons, the term orthotic is especially appropriate here and must meet very specific criteria.

-To accomplish this takes study, understanding and expertise by the practitioner.
-Dr. Copeland in addition to her residency and clinical experience has completed a two-year course of study on occlusal (bite) and joints issues at FACE with Dr. Tom Basta, Dr. Jerry Preiner, and Jeff Brucia.
+To accomplish this takes study, understanding, and expertise by the practitioner.
+In addition to her residency and clinical experience, Dr. Copeland has completed a two-year course of study on occlusal (bite) and joint issues at FACE with Dr. Tom Basta, Dr. Jerry Preiner, and Jeff Brucia.

-If you experience bruxing, grinding, jaw pain, muscle soreness especially in the morning.
-Or if you notice that your teeth are experiencing uneven wear, the doctor recommends an initial exam to determine whether a night-guard or orthotic is beneficial.
+If you experience bruxing, grinding, jaw pain, or muscle soreness, especially in the morning.
+Or, if you notice that your teeth are experiencing uneven wear, the doctor recommends an initial exam to determine whether a nightguard or orthotic is beneficial.

 Protective Occlusal Guard

-A slightly simplified version of the orthotic night guard which protects the teeth while it it being worn, usually at night.
+A slightly simplified version of the orthotic nightguard, which protects the teeth while it is being worn, usually at night.
 Sometimes called a night guard.

-Are your gums receding, causing sensitivity, unattractive root exposure or “long teeth”?
-You’ll benefit from gum rejuvenation.
-Gum recession affects over 50% of adults, and can occur as a result of a genetic predisposition, periodontal (gum) disease, the natural aging process, or aggressive brushing habits.
+Are your gums receding, causing sensitivity, unattractive root exposure, or “long teeth”?
+You’ll benefit from gum restoration.
+Gum recession affects over 50% of adults and can result from a genetic predisposition, periodontal (gum) disease, the natural aging process, or aggressive brushing habits.
 Gum recession exposes your tooth’s root structure, making you more susceptible to tooth decay, dental sensitivity, and other health issues.